 "My ideas proliferate from an initial response to something external - a single sound, an image, a concept - each object holding potentials that when examined at a microscopic level or distance, reveal their secrets.
 My responses to them becomes my obsession, and through technology, I zoom in closer or change my angle, mould and distort my objects from and to any point, creating moments of convergence, mutual influence, hybrids and illusions."Patrick Nunn

-"I find [Pareidolia I] arresting... the actual sound is
+"I find [Pareidolia I] arresting... the actual sound

-the various ways in which he morphs the sounds.
+and the various ways in which he morphs the sounds.
 It's also biguiling

 sonically listening to it."